scrollmapper/bible_databases_deuterocanonical/sources/en/wisdom-of-ahikar/wisdom-of-ahikar.md

 **[4:28]** Then he consoled him and comforted him.
 And he stripped off his robe, and put it on the swordsman, and was very gracious to him, and gave him great wealth, and made Haiqar rest.

 **[4:29]** Then said Haiqar to the king, 'Let my lord the king live for ever!
 These be the deeds of the children of the world.
-I have reared me a palm - tree that I might lean on it, and it bent sideways, and threw me down.
+I have reared me a palm-tree that I might lean on it, and it bent sideways, and threw me down.

-**[4:30]** But, 0 my lord! since I have appeared before thee, let not care oppress thee.'
+**[4:30]** But, O my lord! since I have appeared before thee, let not care oppress thee.'
 And the king said to him: 'Blessed be God, who showed thee mercy, and knew that thou wast wronged, and saved thee and delivered thee from being slain.

 **[4:31]** But go to the warm bath, and shave thy head, and cut thy nails, and change thy clothes and amuse thyself for the space of forty days, that thou mayst do good to thyself and improve thy condition and the colour of thy face may come back to thee.

 **[4:32]** Then the king stripped off his costly robe, and put it on Haiqar, and Haiqar thanked God and did obeisance to the king, and departed to his dwelling glad and happy, praising the Most High God.

 **[4:33]** And the people of his household rejoiced with him, and his friends and every one who heard that he was alive rejoiced also.

 **[5:1]** And he did as the king commanded him, and took a rest for forty days.